jorroll/solid-forms/README.md

   readonly errors: ValidationErrors | null;

   /**
-   * A validator function that is run on value changes and which
+   * A validator function that is run on rawValue changes and which
    * generates errors associated with the source "CONTROL_DEFAULT_SOURCE".
    */
   readonly validator: ValidatorFn | null;